jjalt/exercise/doc.md

 Note that this shoebrush is totally bogus to use for children, adults, pets and wildlife.

-The toothbrush requires [more info].
+The toothbrush requires that you know what you are doing.